National team appearances in the Women's Rugby World Cup

 This article presents the national team appearances in the Women's Rugby World Cup.
 The article tracks the appearances, results, and debuts for all national teams that have participated in at least one Women's Rugby World Cup.
+The 1998 tournament was the first official Women's Rugby World Cup at the time.
+It was not until 2009 that the IRB officially endorsed the 1991 and 1994 events as "world cups" when it published, for the first time, a list of previous winners.

 Number of appearances

 Tournament appearances by team, up to and including 2025: